Teen Safe Driving

 The Safe Mobility Program also offers Teen Safe Driving Program (TSDP), a multifaceted program that can be offered in varying settings.
 The program includes the following activities:

-If you are interested in having SIDNE or the Teen Safe Driving Program at your school event, contact Erica Dovin at edovin@akronchildrens.org or 330-543-8942.
+If you are interested in having SIDNE or the Teen Safe Driving Program at your school event, contact us at safemobilityproject@akronchildrens.org.
 All inquiries/requests will be evaluated to determine eligibility.
 All inquiries/requests will be evaluated to determine eligibility.

 In Ohio, every person under the age of 18 seeking a driver's license must follow the Graduated Driver's Licensing process.
 The GDL is designed to minimize crashes and includes restrictions on driving at night and driving with non-family passengers.
 More information about the Ohio GDL can be found here.

-Approximately one in four fatal accidents involves cell phone distraction.
+Approximately one in four fatal crashes involves cell phone distraction.

-Talking on the phone makes you four times more likely to cause an accident.
+Talking on the phone makes you four times more likely to cause a crash.
 This means it is as dangerous as driving drunk.

 The average text message takes a driver’s eyes off the road for five seconds.
 In this amount of time, a car moving 55 mph will travel the length of a football field.